Arirang Culture Connect Special Report

 Culture Masters emphasizes cultural diversity and inclusivity while expanding cooperation with the global intangible heritage community.
 It supports and protects intangible heritage artists through the Arirang Master Designation Program, provides digital competency and leadership education through CM Global Academy, and disseminates global intangible heritage news via the Arirang Culture Connect digital platform.

 II.
-Utilizing Digital Platforms: Expanding Cultural Content Globally
+Leveraging Digital Platforms: Expanding Cultural Content Globally

 III.
-Strengthening Social Responsibility: Sustainable Development and Intangible Heritage Protection
+Strengthening Social Responsibility: Sustainable Development and Heritage Protection

 IV.
 Building Global Cooperation Networks: Cultural Diplomacy and Creative Industry Development